softwareconstruction240/softwareconstruction/instruction/programming-exam-review/programming-exam-review.md

 🖥️ [Lecture Video](#videos)

-This programming exam is a recreation of your [chess phase-0](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/0-chess-moves/chess-moves.md) assignment, but under time constraints and without TA support.
+This programming exam is a re-creation of your [chess phase-0](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/0-chess-moves/chess-moves.md) assignment, but under time constraints and without TA support.

 You will take the exam as a Canvas quiz and will have 4 hours to complete the exam and answer the quiz questions, which consist mostly of uploading code and screenshots to demonstrate your work.